 Guidelines for all field placements are outlined in the Heidelberg University, Graduate Catalog under Standards of Practice as well as in the Graduate Studies in Counseling Field Experience Handbook both available in hardcopy and on the University's website.
 The internship is designed as a capstone experience providing candidates an opportunity to receive on-the-job training and experience in an approved environment under the supervision of a certified or licensed professional.
-In accordance with CACREP Standards and licensing agencies, all MAC candidates and Non-degree-seeking Post Master School Counselor Licensure Endorsement Program (PSCLE) candidates are required to complete a 600 hour internship.
-MAC licensure endorsement only candidates are required to complete 1200 hour internship (600 in school and 600 in clinical).
-Candidates are required to spread their 600 hours into equal installments of a maximum of 300 hours each over two semesters: COU 596: Internship in School Counseling I and COU 597: Internship in School Counseling II or COU 581: Internship in Clinical Counseling II and COU 582: Internship in Clinical Counseling II.
-All information pertaining to field experiences are coordinated by the MAC Field Experience Coordinator.
+In accordance with CACREP Standards and licensing agencies, all MAC candidates and Non-degree-seeking Post-Master's School Counselor Licensure Endorsement Program (PSCLE) candidates are required to complete a 600 hour internship.
+MAC licensure endorsement only candidates are required to complete 1200 hours in the internship courses (600 in school and 600 in clinical).
+The internship courses are:

-COU 581: Internship in Clinical Counseling I
+COU 583 - Internship Experience for Clinical Counseling